 But, if you’re traveling in a group, this might not be that expensive of a proposition.
 And given that Shimla is an extremely commercial tourist town brush up on your haggling and bargaining skills – will come in handy!
 Further, self-drive cars available in Delhi and Chandigarh are a great way to travel, and you can easily book from your starting location point.

 In keeping with my advice for the Himalayan experience, such hamlets as Chitkul are best discovered on foot – explore the little alleyways and get a feel of life as a local villager.

 Attractions near Chiktul

 The population of Chitkul is just below 1,000.
 Even with such a limited population, the town is full of culture and community.
 There is so much to do in the village itself and even more to cover around it!
 The more you explore, the more time you’d need.
 I, for one, never wanted to leave!
 Wander about to experience the joy in the life of Chitkul.

 There are two schools in the village, and looking at little kids zooming about their life, day-dreaming about playing outside will definitely take you back to your school days.

-Also, Chitkul has 3 temples dedicated to Mathi Devi, oldest is said to be 500 years old.
-The entire compound is beautiful and a must visit for experiencing the wooden architecture.
+Also, Chitkul has three temples dedicated to Mathi Devi; the oldest is said to be 500 years old.
+The entire compound is beautiful and a must-visit for experiencing the wooden architecture.
 The temple seems to have a high prominence in the Bengali culture, as you would see a lot of pilgrims from there!

 Adrenaline junkies, let’s huddle!
-Chitkul is the start of many easy, medium and difficult treks around the region.
-I wouldn’t be a guide (albeit, virtual) if I didn’t deep dive into the details!
+Chitkul is the start of many easy, medium, and difficult treks around the region.
+I wouldn’t be a guide (albeit, virtual) if I didn’t want deep dive into the details!
 Read more below for fantasizing and planning about your next unadulterated nature adventure:

 This is a relatively easier trek of approximately 4 KMs.
 Do ensure to take a water bottle with you and keep sipping water every now and then.